 Big Gold is a mineral exploration and development company focused on the acquisition of mineral properties.
-The Company's primary focus is the exploration and development of the Martin Kenty project located in Kenora, Ontario in the Rainy River mining district.
+The Company's primary focus is the exploration and development of the Martin Kenty project located in Kenora, Ontario in the Rainy River mining district and the Tabor Project located in the Shebandowan Greenstone Belt northwest of Thunder Bay, Ontario.
 The Company's shares commenced trading on the Canadian Securities Exchange ("CSE") under the symbol "BG" on September 21, 2022.